Aonodensetsu/prev_gen/WIKI.md

 # The image generated with this tool (or compatible) or a path to it
 changes: tuple[int, int] = (0, 1)
 # The amount of color changes in the x/y axis to ignore per tile (for the darker bar)
+# This is always the default in my program, but can be adjusted for other generators
+# Most commonly (0, 0) if the palette doesn't have any flair colors
 ```
 </details>

 ## GUI:
 ### An interactive editor
-it also returns the image, just in case you wanted it
-if you change the example, it will be saved to gui.py
+If you change the example, it will be saved to gui.py
+It also returns the image, just in case you wanted it